luxprajapati/Login-Page/README.md

 Contributions to enhance the login page design or functionality are welcome!
 Feel free to open an issue or submit a pull request.

-## License

-This project is open-source and uses the [MIT License](LICENSE).

 ## Credits

-The Login Page project is developed and maintained by [Your Name](https://github.com/your-username).
+The Login Page project is developed and maintained by [Lux Prajapati](https://github.com/luxprajapati).

-## Support

-If you have any questions or encounter issues while using the Login Page, please contact us at [your@email.com](mailto:your@email.com). kk